Walking with Dinosaurs: Background and concept

 Walking with Dinosaurs was the brainchild of Tim Haines, who came with the idea in 1996 while he was working as a science television producer at the BBC.
 Then-head of BBC Science Jana Bennett had at the time started a policy of encouraging producers to pitch possible future landmark series, with the goal of increasing the science output of the BBC and raising the bar of science programming.
 Bennett had mainly asked for suggestions for series on geology, medicine and natural history.
 The idea for Walking with Dinosaurs was devised in the aftermath of the release of the film Jurassic Park in 1993, which had set a new benchmark for dinosaur entertainment.
-Initially, Haines idea revolved around a history of palaeontology with some reconstructions but this was deemed to not be ambitious enough, shortly thereafter he devised the idea of a dinosaur series made with the look and feel of a natural history programme.
+Initially, Haines idea revolved around a history of palaeontology with some reconstructions but this was deemed to not be ambitious enough.
+Shortly thereafter, he devised the idea of a dinosaur series made with the look and feel of a natural history programme.

 Haines suggested that the same techniques employed in the production of Jurassic Park could be used to create a series of nature documentary programmes.
 According to Haines, the aim of Walking with Dinosaurs was to "create an immersive experience that was both spectacular and informative".
 Haines investigated the costs that would be involved in the project.
 He first initially approached Industrial Light & Magic (ILM), the company responsible for creating the visual effects in Jurassic Park, which projected a cost of $10,000 per second of dinosaur footage, far too expensive for a television series.
 Though Jurassic Park had only nine minutes of dinosaur footage, the series envisioned by Haines would require three hours.
 As a result, Haines initially changed his idea to the programme mainly consisting of footage of plants, insects and landscapes with dinosaurs appearing only occasionally.

 The concept for the series changed back to frequent CGI creatures after Haines spoke with the UK-based graphics company Framestore.
-Framestore had previously won Emmy Awards for their work on films such as Alice in Wonderland (1999) and miniseries such as Gulliver's Travels (1996).
+Framestore CFC had previously won Emmy Awards for their work on films such as Alice in Wonderland (1999) and miniseries such as Gulliver's Travels (1996).
 The head of Framestore, Mike Milne, at first turned down the project owing to its projected cost but later accepted since he realised that he would later regret it if another company took it up.
 Milne understood the concept of the programme and was able to bring down the cost of the animation considerably through flexibility and imagination.
 With Milne's assurance that making the programme would be possible, Haines pitched the idea to Bennett as a 6-episode series of 30-minute episodes and he called it Walking with Dinosaurs, at this time only intended to be a working title and deriving from Haines misremembering the title of the 1990 film Dances with Wolves.